 Job details: Take a sentence or two to introduce your company, before moving on to let candidates know why you need to hire someone, who the ideal candidate for the job is, and the work they’ll be expected to accomplish.
 Reading about job details can be dull at the best of times, so if you can find a moment to highlight something unique and interesting (and relevant), go for it!
 This will hint to potential employees that even the mundane can be enjoyable at your company.

 What you’ll be doing/Roles/Responsibilities/Requirements: Ugh, nobody on the job hunt wants to waste their time with non-specific work responsibilities that tell them nothing about what the company is actually looking for.
 Some potential employees admit that they’ll gauge whether or not they’ll actually read this section based on the first job responsibility listed.
 If you want to ensure this section is meaningful and helps you stand apart from the crowd, focus on listing a specific requirement, followed by an example of how it can be achieved.

 Qualifications: If a candidate lacks the required qualifications for the job, they have the right to know this right away.
 Make your qualifications section clear, including all the essentials, so no one's valuable time is wasted.

-Benefits: When you hire someone, you’re making an agreement with them to take up a portion of their lives.
-Be upfront and clear about a range of salaries they can expect to earn, and let them know about all the basics, such as medical coverage and paid parental leave.
+Benefits: When you hire someone, you’re agreeing to take on a portion of their life.
+Be upfront and clear about the salary they can expect to earn (or at least give a range), and let them know about all the basics, such as medical coverage and paid parental leave.
 You should also take the time to mention any unique company perks, such as gym memberships, social events, or access to daycare services at a reduced rate.

 About the company: If you didn’t mention the job location in the job description, make sure you do it here.
-This space is a great place to give job candidates a feel for the company culture, and it gives you an opportunity to briefly give some background on the business and work environment.
+This space is a great place to give job candidates a feel for the company culture, and it allows you to briefly give some background on the business and work environment.